RaghvendraSinghA/READMEWriter/javascript_technical_paper.md

 The object itself wasn't copied; the reference value was copied.

-Reassigning the parameter does not replace the original object:
+Reassigning the parameter variable does not replace the original object:

 ```js
 function change(user) {